Lamiaka/ChurnPrediction-MLDevops/README.md

 The dataset contains 7043 rows and 21 columns.
 Each row represents a customer, each column contains customer’s attributes described on the column Metadata.
 The raw data contains 7043 rows (customers) and 21 columns (features).
 The “Churn” column is our target.
+The goal of this project is to train a linear and a tree-based model and evaluate their performance on predicting the churn label.
+The scripts follow pep8 guidelines and are provided with unit-testing following best coding practices and machine learning DevOps.

 ## Files and data description
 Overview of the files and data present in the root directory.